 The allocation method for regular Chairs pools together each granting agency's funding for all universities and allocates Chairs based on the portion of the granting agency's funding that each eligible institution has received.
 The funding received by each eligible university over three years is calculated.
 The portion of granting agency support that each eligible institution holds in this grand total determines the number of Chairs allocated (i.e., the percentage of funding secured = the percentage of Chairs allocated).

-McGill’s chair allocation is presented in the CRC Utilization - March 2021.
+McGill’s chair allocation is presented in the Utilization Spreadsheet - June 2022

 Questions or concerns related to the implementation of the CRC EDI Action Plan, or regarding the University's EDI agenda more broadly may be directed to: